aforensics/HiddenVM/README.rst

 Installation and usage
 ----------------------

+**Before you install:**

+*
+  Always have two Tails USB sticks, with one as a backup of the latest working Tails for your current HiddenVM.

+*
+  Always upgrade Tails on your second stick, in case the new Tails doesn't work with your current HiddenVM.

+*
+  Always give us time to troubleshoot and fix our code to make it work with a new Tails version.
+Thank you for your patience.

+*
+  This will give you stability and prevent you from being locked out of your HiddenVM at any point due to a Tails upgrade.

+**Install:**

 *
   Boot into `Tails <https://tails.boum.org>`_ on your computer and set an `admin password <https://tails.boum.org/doc/first_steps/startup_options/administration_password/index.en.html>`_ for your session.